 A craniotomy is a surgical procedure used to temporarily open a part of the skull to expose the brain for experimental manipulations.
 Research developments over the past two decades have made craniotomy safer, simpler, and more successful.
 In craniotomy, a bone flap is removed from the skull to reach the internal brain.
 Craniotomies are referred to as critical operations, performed for treating brain lesions or inducing traumatic brain injuries.
 These procedures could also allow the researchers to surgically implant deep brain stimulators and other manipulators for the treatment of Alzheimer’s disease, Parkinson’s disease, epilepsy, and brain tumors.
 The procedure is also a valuable research technique in neuroscience for extracellular recording, brain imaging, and neurological manipulations, including electrical stimulation and chemical titration.

 Craniotomes vary in size and complexity.
 Small dime-sized craniotomies are known as Burr-holes.
 Quarter-sized craniotomies are named as key-holes.
-These craniotomies are widely used in surgical procedures including the insertion of a shunt in the ventricular drain, insertion of a deep brain stimulator, placement of an endoscope, and for a needle biopsy.
-Craniotomy is also performed in experimental traumatic brain injury (TBI) models, including the controlled cortical impact, fluid percussion injury, and weight-drop injury models.
+These craniotomies are widely used in surgical procedures including the insertion of a shunt in the ventricular drain, insertion of a deep brain stimulator, placement of an endoscope, and a needle biopsy.
+A craniotomy is also performed in experimental traumatic brain injury (TBI) models, including the controlled cortical impact, fluid percussion injury, and weight-drop injury models.

 A stereotaxic impactor is needed for craniotomy.
 The apparatus consists of a U-shaped bracket to hold the animal.
 The device has a small bore attached to a pneumatic piston for the strike.
 The piston could utilize the tips of different sizes and geometry to perform craniotomy in the skull.
 The tip is released onto the identified position on the skull to create the required impact.